 When preparing minutes, you want to avoid monotony and the repetition of key phrases used to describe actions or undertakings.

 After all, few among us enjoy reading sentence after sentence monotonously stating that “The President noted …” or, “Members asked …”

 Equally important, we want to present minutes in an active voice that reflects the action-oriented nature of our meetings.
-It may be easy to lapse into a passive voice, recording that, “The committee received a report …” or that “The team accepted an award …” but, when you think about it, isn’t such language a disservice to the people who invest time preparing for and then actively participate in a meeting?
+It may be easy to lapse into a passive voice, recording that, “The committee received a report …” or that “The team accepted an award …” but passive language is a disservice to individuals’ preparation for and active participation in meetings.

 Exceptional EA’s Action-Focused Verbs for Minutes